dleclercpro/BerlinLEAPerformanceMonitor/README.md

   <img alt="Prevalence of Events On Workdays on LEA's Portal" src="./data/production/img/EventPrevalenceOnWorkdaysGraph.png" width="100%" />
 </p>

-### Likelihood of Errors on Workdays (Monday to Friday)
+### Distribution of Errors on Workdays (Monday to Friday)
-Likelihood of errors experienced by the users of the LEA website, from Monday to Friday, which prevent them accessing the appointment assignment feature altogether.
-Said likelihood for an error ``e`` and a bucket ``b`` is given by the ratio between the number of occurrences of ``e`` in ``b`` on workdays vs. the total number of occurrences of ``e`` on workdays.
-In other words: if one of the considered errors is to happen, when is it likely to do so?
+Distribution of errors experienced by the users of the LEA website, from Monday to Friday, which prevent them accessing the appointment assignment feature altogether.
+The distribution's value for an error ``e`` and a bucket ``b`` is given by the ratio between the number of occurrences of ``e`` in ``b`` on workdays vs. the total number of occurrences of ``e`` on workdays.
 Here is the list of errors considered when plotting the graph below:

 - ```NoAppointmentInformationError```
 - ```NoResultsError```